Junior Volleyball

 5. Do your physical part as a parent.
 Get your child to practice on time and pick them up promptly.
 Demonstrating responsibility and commitment can be incredibly effective.

 6. Positions and talent sometimes do not match up.
-Coached attempt to do what's best for the team, putting the best physical mix and best "chemistry" on the floor.
+Coaches attempt to do what's best for the team, putting the best physical mix and best "chemistry" on the floor.
 That may mean that sometimes your son or daughter may be playing "out of position" in an attempt to strengthen the team.
 A positive spin by you can go a long way in helping your child adjust to a new role.
 Stay positive, and maybe your child will flourish.

 7. If you have real concerns, and your player has attempted unsuccessfully to work things out with the coach on his/her own, schedule a meeting with the coach and have your child attend with you (you may not be hearing the whole story - a common occurrence).
 If you are trying to resolve a problem, help your player by being a role model in the problem solving procedure.